 And it goes the same with the DACA decision.

-You may not like you may not like that we don't have DACA as the law of the land.
+You may not like, you may not like that we don't have DACA as the law of the land.

 Okay, we don't have DACA.

-But even Obama multiple dozens of times said he didn't have the power and the authority under the Constitution with co-equal branches of government to usurp what the law of the land is.
+But even Obama multiple, dozens of times said he didn't have the power and the authority under the Constitution with co-equal branches of government to usurp what the law of the land is.

-And then you can go to, well, okay, why isn't Mueller?
+And then you can go to, well, okay, why isn't Mueller, why did he hire so many people biased against the president?

-Why doesn't he go see Julian Assange who knows who gave him the information when it comes to the DNC and the emails and Podesta?
+Why doesn't he go see Julian Assange, who knows who gave him the information when it comes to the DNC and the emails and Podesta?

 We have so many things wrong here.

-It's it's almost it's incomprehensible.
+It's almost, it's incomprehensible.

 My hands are too big.